Dakota Access Pipeline: What's at stake?

 The Army Corps of Engineers has declined to comment to CNN, citing pending litigation.

-But an advocacy group says the tribe's claims are misleading.
+But an advocacy group says the tribe's claims are misleading, saying the pipeline "does not cross into the Standing Rock Sioux Tribe's reservation."

 What's the argument for and against?